chiarasanguineti/students-performance/README.md

-In this project I analyse what affects students' grades, specifically whether socialising frequency, alcohol consumption and consequences affect their final grade.
+In this project I analyse what affects students' grades, specifically socialising frequency, alcohol consumption and if the consequences affect their final grade.